Podcast: Play in new window | Download

 The Alliance Property Management Sales Process Before 2014

 Before 2014, their sales process was pretty old fashioned.
-When a new or prospective client called, Jock would take the call as the broker and co-owner.
-He set up the appointment to check out the property, and he went there to meet the owner and evaluate the home.
+When new or prospective clients called, Jock would take the call as the broker and co-owner.
+He set up the appointment to check out the property, and he went there to meet the property owners and evaluate the home.
 He’d sign them up, bring them into the Alliance Property Management portfolio, and hand the client off to a property manager.